Connect with us

 Petaling Jaya, Selangor.

-Growing exponentially from being just 0.65km² in 1895 to an approximation of 243km² at present day, as according to a report by The Economic and Social Commission for Asia and the Pacific, the development of Kuala Lumpur not only saw through the booming of various industrial eras but also in surviving multiple World Wars.
+Growing exponentially from being just 0.65km² in 1895 to an approximation of 243km² at present day, as according to a report by The Economic and Social Commission for Asia and the Pacific, the development of Kuala Lumpur not only saw through the booming of various industrial eras but also survived multiple World Wars.

 Kuala Lumpur circa 1880.

-However, on 28 January 1974, a concurrence which would come to be known as the Federal Territory Agreement was signed by the Yang-di Pertuan Agong at the time, Tuanku Abdul Halim Muadzam Shah of Kedah and the Sultan of Selangor, Almarhum Sultan Salahuddin Abdul Aziz Shah.
+However, on 28 January 1974, a concurrence which would come to be known as the Federal Territory Agreement was signed by the Yang di-Pertuan Agong at the time, Tuanku Abdul Halim Muadzam Shah of Kedah and the Sultan of Selangor, Almarhum Sultan Salahuddin Abdul Aziz Shah.
 This agreement introduced Federal Territory Day, which would take place four days later on 1 February 1974.

 Signifying an agreement on behalf of the Federal Government of Malaysia through the Agong, and the State Government of Selangor on behalf of the Sultan, the transfer signified the official handling of Kuala Lumpur as a territory to the Federal Government, which resulted in the establishment of Malaysia’s first Federal Territory.

-photo 1 1
+Photo 1 1

 Ceremony handing Selangor to the Federal Government in 1974.